jonathanyeh0723/Udacity-CVND-Projects/Project 1: Facial Keypoint Detection/README.md

 Based on the [NaimishNet paper](https://github.com/jonathanyeh0723/Udacity-CVND-Projects/blob/master/Project%201:%20Facial%20Keypoint%20Detection/1710.00977.pdf) addressed, a CNN architecture was built for the implementation of facial key points detector.

-By leveraging CascadeClassifier to found the region of interest for our selected image, we then perform data preprocessing.
+By leveraging CascadeClassifier and fine-tune the parameter, we shall be able to find the region of interest for our selected image.
+Further, to help enhance the quality of data to promote the extraction of meaningful insights, we then perform data preprocessing.
 Concretely, these steps are:

 - Convert the image from RGB to grayscale.
 - Normalize the grayscale image so that its color range falls in [0,1] instead of [0,255].